MarcusKoe/SolderStation-ext/README.md

 ToDo:

 - More docu at the wiki.
 Next weeks
-~~ Change settings over menu is not implemented.
-It will be done the in next 1-3 month. ~~
 - Lights and animations - WS2812b strip.
 It will be done in the next 1-3 month.